shamin/redis-realtime/README.md

 ### Prerequisites
 - Requires npm v7 or above.
 - Ideal nodejs version v14.8
-- Redis running at port 6379 with RedisJson Module.
+- Redis running with RedisJson Module.
 You can use this [docker-compose.yml](./examples/realtime-be/docker-compose.yml)

 ### Run examples locally
 Install the dependencies